Deep Dive – Climate Change Series

 Three decades ago, Halifax and Portland’s urban fabric shared things in common.
 Both were historic maritime cities at the edge of the North Atlantic with a mixture of buildings dating from the eighteenth, nineteenth, and early twentieth centuries.
-Today, Halifax aspires to be more like Dubai.
-To date, Portland has aimed to be more like itself, but better.

 Portland: A Communitarian Culture with Engaged Citizens